Twintelle: Reception

 Since her appearance in Arms, Twintelle has received generally positive reception, which made producer Yabuki happy, though he was surprised by how popular she became.
-Along with Min Min and Ninjara, Twintella is often regarded as one of the most popular Arms character by fans.
+Along with Min Min and Ninjara, Twintelle is often regarded as one of the most popular Arms characters by fans.
 In a 2017 poll conducted by NintendoLife, Twintelle was ranked number one by readers as their favorite Arms fighter.
 Twintelle's popularity led to Nintendo including her in Arms' "Global Testpunch," a free temporary online video game demo.
 Critics, including Allegra Frank and Gita Jackson, suggested that her popularity was derived in part from her hair, outfit, attractiveness, and "calm, collected" personality.
 Writer Xavier Harding felt that the amount of fanart of Twintelle suggested that she would prove to be a popular Nintendo character.
 USgamer writer Matt Kim called her the "star of ARMS" and said he had "fallen in love" with her.
 She has been suggested for inclusion in Super Smash Bros.
 Ultimate by critics, including Xavier Harding, Paul Tassi, Brian Shea, and Will Greenwald.
-When Min Min, a fellow Arms character, was added to Ultimate, fans of Twintelle were disappointed and upset that she was not added instead.
+When Min Min, a fellow Arms character, was added to Ultimate as a DLC playable character, fans of Twintelle were disappointed and upset that she was not added instead.

 Reception towards her representation as a woman and as a Black person was mixed.
 Mic writer Tanya DePass was unhappy with Twintelle's design, criticizing the fact that she was a "brown, female character with weaponized hair."
 She compared the idea of "weaponized hair" to real-world discrimination against Black people for their natural hairstyles, suggesting that Twintelle's hair was part of a greater issue in video games with the handling of Black people's hair.
 Paste Magazine writer Shonte Daniels responded to this article; Daniels felt the argument had merit, but exclaimed that Twintelle made her feel empowered.
 She felt that the character's hair deconstructed the idea of "weaponized hair," arguing that she "fights alongside it" instead of against it.
 She compared Twintelle to Black female athletes such as tennis player Serena Williams, who touched upon how she used to dislike her muscular body, but in time grew to love it due to how it has helped achieve her goals.
 Daniels argued that Twintelle has similar pride, and that she flaunts her hair in spite of criticism.
 Daniels went on to name her as one of the best new video game characters in 2017.
+Ashley Mika from Pop Culture Uncovered has cited Depass' criticisms as valid as well while also arguing, much like Daniels, that Twintelle's confidence, strength, pride and beauty makes her a good representation of black women and their hair.